LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[CONTEXTUALIZED-MEDIA-AND-CONTAINER-INTERFACES]] - Envisioning containers for sharing media to communicate context, intentions, and needs
 - [[COOP-EXPECTATIONS]] - No Title
 - [[COOP-PRINCIPLES]] - Coopeartive Principles
-- [[CUBA-BLOCKADE]] - One zine page describing the blockade on Cuba
 - [[CUTE-A]] - Name idea: the lame baby club
 - [[DARWIN-NOT-SURVIVAL-OF-THE-FITTEST]] - It's not survival of the fittest but survival of the nurtured
 - [[DEATH-A]] - It’s all about the ability to create relationships and let go of relationships.